arnolddevos/epsilonio/README.md

 Operations on fibers and arbiters such as `fork`, `join` and `interrupt` are transactions.

-A transaction is modeled as a pure function on state which may return a new state and an effect.
+A transaction is modeled as a pure function on state which may return a new state and a result effect.
 Or it may return the value `Blocked`.
 Blocked transactions are retained in the transactor until they can produce an effect.

-When they do, the state of the transactor is updated atomically and the effect is run asynchronously.
+The transactor provides `transact[E, A](tx: Transaction[IO[E, A]]): IO[E, A]`.
+The returned effect submits the transaction, waits if it is blocked, and eventually completes with its result.
+At that point the transactor is updated atomically and its effect is run uninterrupted.